raphlinus/raphlinus.github.io/_posts/2023-04-01-rust-to-cpp.md

 ## Community

 I’ll close with some thoughts on community.
 I try not to spend a lot of time on social media, but I hear that the Rust community can be extremely imperious, constantly demanding that projects be rewritten in Rust, and denigrating all other programming languages.
 I will be glad to be rid of that, and am sure the C++ community will be much nicer and friendlier.
+In particular, the C++ subreddit is well known for their [sense of humor].

 The Rust community is also known for its code of conduct and other policies promoting diversity.
 I firmly believe that programming languages should be free of politics, focused strictly on the technology itself.
 In computer science, we have moved beyond prejudice and discrimination.
 I understand how some identity groups may desire more representation, but I feel it is not necessary.